wso2/docs-choreo-dev/en/developer-docs/docs/administer/configure-exposed-environments-to-developer-portal.md

 4. Expand the **Environments** section and configure the environments exposed to the Developer Portal.

+??? note "Optional: Show organization-level endpoints"
-5. To show organization-level endpoints in the Developer Portal, enable the **Show organization visible endpoints** checkbox in the Environments section, and click **Save**.
+    To show organization-level endpoints in the Developer Portal, enable the **Show organization visible endpoints** checkbox in the Environments section, and click **Save**.